sumwale/config/README.md

  * gnome-screenshot and scrot for screenshots.
 Note that gnome-screenshot does not work for window screenshot in awesome for which scrot or some other utility is required.
  * signal for messaging -- change signal-desktop to whatever you prefer
  * pamac-gtk for software -- change to the one appropriate for your distro
  * redshift -- for red tinge during both day and night.
 Copy .config/redshift.conf to your ~/.config and update latitude/longitude as per your location.
 Alternatively set the location-provider to geoclue2 if you have geoclue package installed and run its agent before redshift (usually in /usr/lib/geoclue-2.0/demos/agent).
+Note that just symlinking the file may not work on systems using apparmor, for example, that may have restricted permissions for redshift.
  * nautilus for file management (though I hardly use this except to easily mount external drives, mobile etc)